PayorCRM/help/setting-up-invoice-reminders.md

 # Setting up Invoice Reminders based on rules

-To automate your collections process first you will need to come up with a collections strategy .One of the ways of automating your collections process is by automating all your invoice reminders based on your business requirements&gt;
+One of the ways of automating your collections process is by automating all your invoice reminders based on your business requirements.To automate your collections process first you will need to come up with a collections strategy .

 Are there certain customers / invoice amounts / dates  for which you want PayorCRM to send automated mail reminders?